datalowe/text-editor-backend/README.md

 Note that by default, no container/database data are persisted to outside of the container, meaning all database entries will be lost when killing the container.
 If you want data to be persisted to outside of the container, you can uncomment data storage/volume-related lines in 'docker-compose.yaml'.

-Also note that if you change any of the database configuration variables (in 'env_config_local_docker.json' or 'docker-compose.yaml'), you will likely need to also update the 'mongo-entrypoint/entrypoint.js' script.
-This is an inconvenience that [could be solved](https://stackoverflow.com/questions/64606674/how-can-i-pass-environment-variables-to-mongo-docker-entrypoint-initdb-d) by using only environment variables and a .sh script rather than a .js script, if you want to spend time on that.
+Also note that if you change any of the environment variables in '.env.local.docker' you will also need to update environment variables defined 'docker-compose.yaml', and vice versa.

-## Deployment with other mongodb database using Docker
+### With other mongodb database using Docker
 If you want to run the app as a Docker container, but don't want the database to also be handled by Docker:
-1. Create an 'env_config.json' file as described in 'Setup and installation directly on host computer'.
+1. Create an '.env' file as described in 'Setup and installation directly on host computer'.
-2. Open up the Dockerfile and change the line `COPY env_config_local_docker.json /backend/env_config.json` to `COPY env_config.json /backend/env_config.json`.
+2. Open up the Dockerfile and change the line `COPY .env.local.docker /backend/.env` to `COPY .env /backend/env_config.json`.
-3. Update 'docker-compose.yaml' as necessary, eg changing the port binding if you modified the `expressPort` variable's value in the Dockerfile.
+3. Comment out lines related to the mongodb-container in 'docker-compose.yaml', including the `depends_on` lines for the 'web' service/container.
-3. `cd` to the the directory and run `docker compose build .` (or `docker-compose build`, depending on your environment).
+3. `cd` to the root directory and run `docker compose build` (or `docker-compose build`, depending on your environment).
-4. Run `docker compose .`.
+4. Run `docker compose up`.

 ## API routes
 * `example.com:port/editor-api/document`: GET.
 Returns a JSON-formatted body with an array holding all text documents in the database, including '_id', 'title' and 'body' fields for each one.